catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 .. note::

-    Sometimes EIA will change files published several years ago without providing any explanation.
+    As mentioned above, sometimes EIA will change files published several years ago without providing any explanation.
 When creating new raw input archives for Zenodo, note which years of data have been altered so you can be particularly alert to changes in those files.

-If files, spreadsheet pages, or individual columns with new semantic meanings have appeared -- meaning they don’t correspond to any of the previously mapped files, pages, or columns, then new mapping structures analogous to the above need to be created to track their structure over time.
+If files, spreadsheet pages, or individual columns with new semantic meanings have appeared -- meaning they don’t correspond to any of the previously mapped files, pages, or columns, then new mappings analogous to the above need to be created to track that information over time.

 In all of the the above CSV files we use a value of ``-1`` to indicate that the data does not exist in a given year.